May 23, 2022

 The new instructions state that “The purpose of the Climate Investment Fund is to contribute to reducing or avoiding greenhouse gas emissions by investing in renewable energy in developing countries with large emissions from coal and other fossil fuel production”.
 As with Norfund’s usual operations, the goal is to help activate investments “that would otherwise not be made”.

 – We are pleased to get started quickly on covering more of the vast need we see for investments in renewable energy in developing countries and pursue some of the great opportunities we see in countries where we already work, says Tellef Thorleifsson, CEO of Norfund.

-According to the IEA, annual investments in renewable energy in developing countries must double, from the current level of 150 billion dollars to over 1000 billion from 2026 to 2030, if we are to reach the 1.5-degree target.
+According to the IEA, annual investments in renewable energy in developing countries must expand by more than seven times, from the current level of 150 billion dollars to over 1000 billion from 2026 to 2030, if we are to reach the 1.5-degree target.

 “A sharp upscaling of investments in renewable energy is needed to prevent climate change from making it impossible to fight poverty and making our planet uninhabitable,” says Tvinnereim.

 The board of Norfund has now adopted a strategy for the fund, with clear ambitions.
 Thorleifsson says that the climate investment fund will contribute to:

 - Financing 9 GW of new renewable energy

 - Avoiding more than 14 million tonnes of annual CO2 emissions – equivalent to 30% of Norway’s annual emissions